Mark-Cooper-Janssen-Vooles/friday_selector_app/README.md

 Exiting the program will exit the program.

-Errors will be need to be handled when retrieving from Gems, using rescue / catch.
-Other errors will be tested using if statements.
+Errors will be be handled by the methods, which include if / elsif statements.

 ### Control Flow Diagram